cgawdzik/COMP3004-TeamProject/README.md

 - **Christopher Gawdzik**
   - Implemented Delivering Bolus Calculations page
+    - On Bolus Calculation page took live inputs for carbs and glucose also show a live display to show the bolus in units
+    - As well as a view calculation button so user can see how the bolus to be delivered is calculated
   - Developed glucose level graph visualizations for each page.
   - Implemented real-time **Time and Date** display.
   - Built and managed **Battery system**: GUI, battery drain/recharge, and low-level warning.